For questions about the application process or grant requirements, contact your GAP Project Officer.

 - Adequate accounting controls are in place to ensure that only members that meet the eligibility requirements will benefit directly from the award and the consortium agrees to an award condition to that effect.

-This documentation ensures clear communication between consortia and member tribes so that EPA is able to appropriately consider individual tribal needs and priorities when awarding GAP funds to intertribal consortia.
+This documentation ensures clear communication so that EPA can appropriately consider individual tribal needs and priorities when awarding GAP funds to intertribal consortia.
 For example, tribal authorization may be provided by a tribal council resolution or other written certification from a duly authorized representative of each GAP-eligible member tribe.
-Documentation is due to the EPA Project Officer by March 16.
+Documentation is due to the EPA Project Officer by March 15.
 Applications that do not contain adequate documentation from all GAP-eligible tribes are incomplete.

-In accordance with Guiding Principle #2, EPA will award GAP funds to help tribes accomplish their tribal environmental program development goals as outlined in their ETEPs.
-To further this principle, intertribal consortia are advised to describe how their grant proposals support the program development goals outlined in the ETEPs developed by their GAP-eligible member tribes.
+As provided in Guiding Principle #2, EPA will award GAP funds to help tribes accomplish their tribal environmental program development goals as outlined in their ETEPs.
+To further this principle, proposals from intertribal consortia must describe in their work plans how their work plan activities will support the environmental priorities of the GAP-eligible tribes they serve.

 B. Allowable Activities